dankelley/whalestrike/docs/reference/whaleAreaFromLength.md

   the side-view.
 In both cases, the original data source is the necropsy side-view presented in Daoust et al. (2018).

+## Value

+`whaleAreaFromLength` returns the surface area of the whale, in square metres.

 ## Details

 Note that multiple digitizations were done, and that the coefficients